 Make sure to get something that is light weight, absorbent, breathable and quick-drying.

-Like base layer clothing, inner gloves provide the next-to-skin insulation that is critical when hiking in cold temperatures (and it will get really cold on the upper reaches of popular treks like EBC and the Annapurna Circuit).
+Like base layer clothing, inner gloves provide the next-to-skin insulation that is critical when hiking in cold temperatures (and it will get really cold on the upper reaches of popular treks like EBC and the Annapurna Circuit or Mount Kilimanjaro).
 Outer gloves are thicker, waterproof and provides the shell protection needed to prevent freezing hands.

 In terms of inner gloves, you want to make sure to get a pair that has great wicking properties (synthetics, wool or even silk) are good.
 Do not go for a cotton inner glove as this will restrict moisture transfer.
 You should also make sure that the gloves provide a good thermal lining and are lightweight.

 The perfect outer gloves provides warmth and are water proof, without being cumbersome or too bulky.
 Essentially you want gloves that provide great dexterity, whilst also providing exceptional warmth, water resistance and durability.Recommended Options on Amazon

 One of the most important pieces of gear for any trekking excursion are hiking boots.
 In this detailed article we outline the key characteristics to look for in a pair of boots, as well as provide recommendations on good but cheap hiking boots.

 Remember your feet are what get you to the top of any trail and back so make sure you follow the guidance in this article, or risk having sore feet, blisters and lost toenails.

 There are three key characteristics to look for in a hiking boot.
 The first two – fit and quality – are decided at point of purchase.
 The third characteristic is ‘use’ and this is entirely dependent on you breaking your boots in.

 Get any of these three characteristics wrong and you risk getting sore feet, injuring your back, losing toenails and enduring painful blisters.
 Let’s deal with each characteristic.